matheusvclls/airbnb_buenos_aires/README.md

 ## Project Motivation<a name="motivation"></a>

 This a a beginner project for the Udacity Data Science Nanodegree programm.
-For this project I was interestested in using Airbnb data of Buenos Aires, Argentina, from February 2021 to February 2022 to better understand:
+For this project I am interestested in using Airbnb data of Buenos Aires, Argentina, from February 2021 to February 2022 to better understand:

 1. What's the most common acomodation per type of room?
 2. What's the most frequency neighborhood?